 Can You Drink Propel On Keto?

 It’s natural for people to want to add a little sweetness or other flavor profiles while following a ketogenic diet.
-Sugar-free drinks like propel fitness water is a great way to get that fix while following a ketogenic diet.
+Sugar-free drinks like crystal light and propel fitness water is a great way to get that fix while following a ketogenic diet.

 What’s even better is that propel, especially the electrolyte version, which has a decent amount of sodium and potassium compared to other “electrolyte” enhanced beverages.